 In advance of Egberto Gismonti’s concert September 12th at Symphony Space, presented by the Americas Society, the legendary Brazilian jazz musician graciously agreed to interview with The Guitar.
-[This post will be updated shortly after 9/12 with concert photos, video footage and a review.]
+[This post will be updated shortly after 9/12 with concert photos and a review.]

 Egberto Gismonti’s five-decades-long career in music reflects the heart, sophistication and diversity of Brazilian soul, from its indigenous, popular, dance and classical styles, to a musical voice steeped in jazz and infused in its own complex and distinctive sound.
 He has released over 60 albums in his career and has written for film and ballet.